kaditya25/game-engine/doc/tournament-rules.md

 scored higher than a team that only pops one balloon even if the second team's round-trip time was shorter.

-Thus, the scoring reflects a law of software design:
+The scoring reflects a law of software design:
 1) get it working
 2) get it working right
 3) get it working right and fast